-A company can take legal action against its directors for breaches of any of the directors' duties owed towards the company (eg, the duty to act in the best interest of the company or the duty to not to make secret profits).
-In addition, the Registrar of Companies may also take enforcement action against the director of a company where there is breach of his or her statutory duties.
+A company can take legal action against its directors for breaches of any of the directors' duties owed towards the company (eg, the duty to act in the best interest of the company or the duty to not to secretly profit through their position).
+In addition, the Registrar of Companies may also take enforcement action against the director of a company where there is a breach of his or her statutory duties.

-Under the business judgement rule under section 214 of the CA 2016, a director is deemed to have fulfilled his or her duty to exercise reasonable care, skill and diligence if he or she exercised the knowledge, skill and experience that may reasonably be expected of a director with the same responsibilities and any additional knowledge, skill and experience that he or she has, if he or she fulfils the following requirements:
+Under the business judgement rule under section 214 of the Companies Act 2016, a director is deemed to fulfil his or her duty to exercise reasonable care, skill and diligence if he or she exercises the knowledge, skill and experience that may reasonably be expected of a director with the same responsibilities and any additional knowledge, skills and experience the director has, if he or she fulfils the following requirements:

-- he or she made the business decision for a proper purpose and in good faith; - he or she does not have a material personal interest in the subject matter of the business decision; - he or she was informed about the subject matter of the business decision to the extent the director reasonably believed to be appropriate under the circumstances; and - he or she reasonably believed that the business decision was in the best interest of the company.
+- he or she made the business decision for a proper purpose and in good faith: - he or she does not have a material personal interest in the subject matter of the business decision; - he or she was informed about the subject matter of the business decision to the extent the director reasonably believed to be appropriate under the circumstances; and - he or she reasonably believed that the business decision was in the best interest of the company.